retaildevcrews/capi-in-codespaces/README.md

 # capi-in-codespaces overview

+This repository leverages GitHub Codespaces to setup a Cluster API management cluster using [kind](https://kind.sigs.k8s.io/), allowing the user to provision other kubernetes workload clusters using the `Docker` and `Azure` infrastructure providers.

+The goal of this repository is to provide an environment that accelerates a user's ability to start using Cluster API for managing AKS clusters.
+The repository contains guided hands-on learning scenarios to familiarize users with Cluster API.
+The different scenarios include optional challenges to help you further explore the capabilities of Cluster API and AKS.

 ![Cluster API Visualizer](/images/capi-visualizer.png)

-This repository leverages GitHub Codespaces to setup a Cluster API management cluster using kind, allowiwng the user to provision other kubernetes workload clusters using the `Docker` and `Azure` infrastructure providers.

-The goal of this repository is to accelerate a user's onboarding to Cluster API for managing AKS clusters, through guided hands-on learning scenarios.
-The different scenarios include optional challenges to help you further explore the capabilities of Cluster API and AKS.

 ## Open in Codespace